 Do Healthcare Marketing Emails Have to Be HIPAA-Compliant?

-Information is protected by HIPAA regulations if it contains “protected health information” that is “individually identifiable.”
-The term “protected health information” refers to any data that relates to a person’s health, treatment or payment information, whether it is in the past, present, or future.
+Email marketing for healthcare is subject to HIPAA regulations if the emails contain “protected health information” that is “individually identifiable.”
+The term “protected health information” refers to any data relating to a person’s health, treatment, or payment information, whether in the past, present, or future.

 Is the Information Individually Identifiable?

-If it does, then the email needs to be sent in a HIPAA-compliant manner.
-If it doesn’t your organization may be safe.
-But before you rush into sending off your emails, you need to be careful, because the edges of HIPAA can be blurred, and it’s best to stay on the safe side.
+If both conditions are met, then the email needs to be sent in a HIPAA-compliant manner.
+If it doesn’t, your organization may be safe.
+Before you rush to start an email campaign, you need to be careful.
+The edges of HIPAA can be blurry, and it is best to proceed cautiously.

-Let’s give you an example.
+Let’s take this example.
 A clinic comes across a study that recommends new dietary supplementation for expectant mothers.
-It decides that it can use this information not just to help mothers-to-be, but also to bring in new business.
-The clinic then sends out an email to all of its expectant mothers with details from the new study, asking them to make an appointment if they have any further questions.
+It decides that it could use this information not just to help mothers-to-be but also to bring in new business.
+The clinic then sends out an email to all expectant mothers with details from the new study, asking them to make an appointment if they have any further questions.

 Everything should be above board, right?
 Well, maybe not.
 Because the email was only sent to expectant mothers, it infers that everyone in the group is an expectant mother, which means that it could be considered protected health information.
-Since it was also addressed to each of their email addresses, it also contains individually identifiable information.
+Each email address is also considered individually identifiable information.

-With both of these characteristics in place, it’s easy to see how this kind of email could potentially fall foul of HIPAA regulations.
-If the email had been sent to every member of the clinic, then it might not be viewed as violating HIPAA, because such an approach wouldn’t single out the women who were pregnat (though it might single you out as a former patient of that clinic and, depending on what the clinic is, that could also imply things about your past/present/future medical treatments).
-While this kind of situation sounds rare, it’s important to appreciate that it can and does occur, so that your organization is more cautious and doesn’t unwittingly end up with a HIPAA violation.
+With both of these characteristics in place, it’s easy to see how this kind of email could violate HIPAA regulations.
+If the email had been sent to every member of the clinic, then it might not be viewed as violating HIPAA.
+This approach wouldn’t single out the women who were pregnant (though it might single you out as a former patient of that clinic and could also imply things about past/present/future medical treatments).
+It might seem unlikely, but these situations occur all the time.

-How Can You Make Healthcare Marketing Emails HIPAA-Compliant?
+How Can You Make Email Marketing for Healthcare HIPAA-Compliant?

-If your organization sends out marketing emails that could contain ePHI, then it’s important to make sure that they are sent in a HIPAA-compliant manner.
-The best approach is to use a HIPAA-compliant bulk email service, such as LuxSci’s High Volume Secure Email Sending.
+If your healthcare organization sends out marketing emails, it is crucial to ensure that they are sent in a HIPAA-compliant manner.
+The best approach is to use an email marketing platform designed specifically for health care, such as LuxSci’s HIPAA-Compliant Secure Marketing platform.